If you’re here, it’s probably because you’ve heard of the likes of Logan Paul, Jake Paul or Felix “PewDiePie” Kjellberg.

 But don’t stuff in tags, as YouTube doesn’t like that.

 Just place the tags that are actually related to your video and you will be fine.
+Use VidIq to get nice SEO-friendly tag ideas for every video that you make.

 To know more about SEO for YouTube, I really recommend this video from Backlinko: